Asymptotic Coincidence of the Statistics for Degenerate and Non-Degenerate Correlated Real Wishart Ensembles: Bulk Statistics

 for all $q$ satisfying $g'(q)<0$.
-Hence $g'(q)$ is convex in these regimes and it may have either no or two zero points (counted with multiplicities) in the intervals $]-1/\Lambda_j,-1/\Lambda_{j+1}[$ implying the extrema for $g(q)$.
-In the second, third and fourth line of Eq.~\eqref{est-conv} we employed the assumption $g'(q)<0$, the fact that the right hand side is a concave function in $\gamma^2\in[0,1]$ and that the second term in the maximization is the negative variance of the sequence $\Lambda_i^2/(1 + \Lambda_i q)^2$, $i=1,\ldots,p$.
+Hence $g'(q)$ is convex in these regimes implying the extrema for $g(q)$.
+In Eq.~\eqref{est-conv} we employed the assumption $g'(q)<0$, the fact that the right hand side is a concave function in $\gamma^2\in[0,1]$ and that the second term in the maximization is the negative variance of the sequence $\Lambda_i^2/(1 + \Lambda_i q)^2$, $i=1,\ldots,p$.
 The estimate~\eqref{est-conv} also tells us that for $q<-1/\Lambda_1$ the function has either a single maximum or none at all depending on whether $\gamma^2<1$ or $\gamma^2=1$, respectively.

-Altogether, we know that the function $q$ has at each real value $x$ either $p-1$ or $p+1$ real zeros counted with multiplicities.
-Only those solutions $q_0(x)$ where $g(q_0(x))$ has a positive slope correspond to a minimum of the Lagrangian~\eqref{approxLagrangian} in the eigenvalues of the boson--boson block of $-Q\tilde x^{-1}=-\tilde L \sigma\tilde x^{-1}$.
+Only those solutions $q_0(x)$ where $g(q_0(x))$ has a positive slope along the contour correspond to a minimum of the Lagrangian~\eqref{approxLagrangian} in the eigenvalues of the boson--boson block of $-Q\tilde x^{-1}=-\tilde L \sigma\tilde x^{-1}$.
 The asymptotic behaviour and the convexity properties of the rational function $g$ imply that in the case of $p+1$ real solutions only one of those solutions has a positive slope at $g(q_0(x))$.
 Consequently, the non--compact integrals are evaluated at this saddle point only regardless what sign $L_a$ is chosen.
 A similar argument holds for the compact integrals over $q_{\rm f}$ in the fermion-fermion block which sees exactly the same point as a minimum as the eigenvalues $q_{\rm f}$ and all other real solutions appear as maxima in the Lagrangian~\eqref{approxLagrangian}.
 Despite the fact that the contours of $q^{({\rm b})}$ and $q^{({\rm f})}$ orthogonally cross each other at the saddle point $q_0(x)$, the opposite sign in the supertrace renders the saddle point for both contours a minimum.
 Summing over $L$ in \eq{Rk} we notice that those terms where the contributing saddle point solution is real vanish because the contributing saddle point is independent of the corresponding sign.
 Therefore only the complex solutions contribute.
 We thus omit all real roots in the following.

 Since $Q$ and $\tilde x$ commute, we may choose an appropriate block diagonal basis, $Q=\diag(Q^{(1)},\dots,Q^{(\alpha)})$ where $\alpha<k$ is the number of distinct points $x_a$, and discuss the resulting saddle point equation for each block separately.
 The size of a single block depends on the degeneracy $m_o$ of the point $x^{(o)}$ in question, $o=1,\ldots,\alpha$, \textit{i.e.} if $x_{i_1}=x_{i_2}=\dots=x_{i_{m_o}}$ the corresponding block is of dimension $(2m_o|2m_o)$ in superspace.
 By $\tilde L^{(o)}=L^{(o)}\otimes\id_{1|1}\otimes\id_2$ we denote the projection of $\tilde L$ onto the block corresponding to the point $x^{(o)}$.
 The resulting saddle point equation is invariant with respect to $\text{UOSp}(\tilde L^{(1)})\times\cdots\times\text{UOSp}(\tilde L^{(\alpha)})$, where $\text{UOSp}(\tilde L^{(o)})$ is the group of pseudo--unitary orthosymplectic matrices $T$ with the property $T\diag(L^{(o)}\otimes\id_2;\id_{2m_o}) T^\dagger = \diag(L^{(o)}\otimes\id_2;\id_{2m_o})$.
 Hence, instead of isolated saddle points we obtain saddle point manifolds, see \Refs{Verbaarschotetsal,efetov,Zirnbauer1996,GuhrSUSY,SUSYZirnbauer} in another context.
 From the discussion above, we have to integrate $Q=\imath\sigma_0=\diag(Q^{(1)},\dots,Q^{(\alpha)})$ with